-One of the most important legal documents that one can have in their possession is one's last "will."
-Nothing is more readily listened to than when a man's will is read in probating one's estate.
+One of the most important legal documents that one can have in their possession is a last "will."
+Nothing is more readily listened to than when a man's will in read probating one's estate.
 This is the last wishes of one who has passed from this earthly life.
-Interest peaked wondering whose names will be read-or left out!
-The more money and earthly possessions the more folks anxiously wait for the will to be read.
+Interest is peaked in wondering whose names will be read-or left out!
+The more money and earthly possessions, the more folks anxiously wait for the will to be read.

-Yet, no will is more important than the one left by our Lord and Savior - Jesus Christ!
+Yet, no will is more important than the one left by our Lord and Savior-Jesus Christ!
 No man ever had so much wealth to leave to so many others!
-Consider, this is the Son of God, heir of heaven and all things: "Has in these last days spoken to us by His Son, whom He has appointed heir of all things, through whom also He made the worlds." {Hebrews 1:2} Christ's estate left behind is far and away greater than any other person who has ever lived.
-No comparable treasures of earth can be compared with the heavenly treasures reserved in heaven.
+Consider, this is the Son of God, heir of heaven and all things: "Has in these last days spoken to us by His Son, whom He has appointed heir of all things, through whom also He made the worlds." {Hebrews 1:2} Christ's estate left behind far and away greater than any other person who has ever lived.
+No treasures of earth can be compared with the heavenly treasures reserved in heaven.
 This means His will far outweighs any ever made by a human being on earth.
 Sadly, His will has been contested and is still in probate!
 Atheists, infidels and all unbelievers have contested His terms for centuries.
 Doesn't this make it of vital importance to perfectly understand the conditions and terms of His last will?
 Examine it carefully, prayerfully and soberly lest any person be defrauded of their rightful inheritance.

 The Removal of the First Will.
 "But now He has obtained a more excellent ministry, inasmuch as He is also Mediator of a better covenant, which was established on better promises.
 For if that first covenant had been faultless, then no place would have been sought for a second." {Hebrews 8:6,7} This "first" will was laid aside after it had done what it was designed to accomplish.
-"For on the one hand there is an annulling of the former commandment because of its weakness and unprofitableness, for the law made nothing perfect; on the other hand, there is the bringing in of a better hope, through which we draw near to God." {Hebrews 7:18,19} This will lead us to Christ, Galatians 3:24,25.
+"For on the one hand there is an annulling of the former commandment because of its weakness and unprofitableness, for the law made nothing perfect; on the other hand, there is the bringing in of a better hope, through which we draw near to God." {Hebrews 7:18,19} This will lead us to Christ, "But before faith came, we were kept under guard by the law, kept for the faith which would afterward be revealed.
+Therefore the law was our tutor to bring us to Christ, that we might be justified by faith.
+But after faith has come, we are no longer under a tutor." {Galatians 3:23-25}